-year.
+We recommend that MPD continue working with DOJ to obtain approval for its Chain of Command Misconduct Investigations Manual and revised Chain of Command Investigations Templates, DOJ's comments to both of which have been under review at MPD for over a year.
 We also recommend that MPD continue to work toward improving the timeliness and quality of its chain of command investigations.
-While we have observed this quarter, for the first time, that the steps MPD has taken during the past year to implement the recommendations contained in the OIM's technical assistance and to improve the investigations performed by OIA and MPD's chain of command are bearing fruit, there still remains significant room for improvement, particularly with respect to the timeliness of these investigations.
+Although we have observed for two quarters now that the steps MPD has taken during the past year to implement the recommendations contained in the OIM's technical assistance and to improve the investigations performed by IAD and MPD's chain of command are producing positive results, there still remains significant room for improvement, particularly with respect to the timeliness of these investigations.